2DGD-F0TH/2DGD_F0TH/chapters/007_GameLoop.md

 ![A small example of the "painter's algorithm"](./images/gameloop/painter_algorithm.png){width=40%}

-As a painter, we draw the background items before the foreground ones, layering each one on top of the other.
+Just like a real painter, we draw the background items before the foreground ones, layering each one on top of the other.
 Sometimes games make use of priority queues to decide which items to draw first, other times game developers (usually under the time constraints of a game jam) just hard-code the draw order.

 ### Clearing the screen

-Special note to clearing the screen: this is an operation that sometimes may look useless but, like changing the canvas for a painter, clearing the screen (or actually the "buffer" we're drawing on) avoids a good deal of graphical glitches.
+Special note about clearing the screen: this is an operation that sometimes may look useless but, like changing the canvas for a painter, clearing the screen (or actually the "buffer" we're drawing on) avoids a good deal of graphical glitches.

 ![How not clearing the screen can create glitches](./images/gameloop/glitchy_noclear.png){width=50%}